 - Confidential Litigant Information Sheet: You have to use this form every time you file new documents with the court.

 - Certification: You must provide the court with true statements regarding why you believe it should approve your motion.
 You’ll include copies of the previous orders with this certification.

-- Certification of Filing and Service: This form tells the court you served your ex with the paperwork for this motion.
+- Certification of Filing and Service: This form tells the court that you served your ex with the paperwork for this motion.

-- Letter to the Clerk & Filing Fee: You complete and include this form with all of your other documents when you file the motion with the clerk of the court.
+- Letter to the Clerk & Filing Fee: You complete and include this form with all your other documents when you file the motion with the clerk of the court.
 This is the first page of your packet of forms.

 When Will a Judge Modify a Court Order?